material-admin/doc-material-components/article-component-template.md

   Describe the example and its components, including specific settings and instructions.

-  > ### Example: Add a Filled and Elevated (Contained) Button
+  > ### Example: Add a contained (filled) and elevated button
-  > The following code adds a filled and elevated button to your app.
+  > The following code adds a contained and elevated button to your app.
 Your theme's `colorPrimary` is the default background color and your theme's `colorOnPrimary` is the default text color.
   > <img src="/docs/contained-button-usage.png" alt="example of a filled an elevated button image">
   >   ```xml
   >    <com.google.android.material.button.MaterialButton